handsontable/hyperformula/docs/guide/custom-functions.md

 ### 4. Implement your function's logic

-In your function plugin, add a method that implements your function's calculations.
+Add a method that implements your function's calculations in your function plugin.
 Your method needs to:
 * Take two optional arguments: `ast` and `state`.
 * Return the results of your calculations.